CTOBGH/signum/docs/standard.md

 **Rationale:** This approach ensures that the presence of substantively AI-generated elements is always disclosed to the user, even if other parts of the content are human-generated.

-*(Future versions of this standard may explore component-specific labeling for greater granularity, but v1.0.0 prioritizes a single, maximally transparent label).*
+*(Future versions of this standard may explore component-specific labeling for greater granularity, but v1.0.0 Prioritises a single, maximally transparent label).*

 ### 4.3 Labeling Modified Content